Due Process and Temporal Limits on Mandatory Immigration Detention

 Hastings Law Journal, Forthcoming

-This type of broad, categorical detention is not easily reconciled with the U.S. Supreme Court’s decision in Zadvydas v.
-Davis, which extended to immigration detention the strong due process limits the Court has recognized on other forms of civil detention.
-Just two years after Zadvydas, in Demore v.
-Kim, the Court rejected an as-applied due process challenge to the mandatory immigration detention statute.
-The Demore Court did not address the United States v.
-Salerno line of civil detention cases, nor the fact that mandatory civil detention has no peacetime precedent.
-Lower courts have struggled to give effect to both Zadvydas and Demore.
-All three circuits to have addressed the issue have sought to avoid a due process problem by construing ambiguous language in the mandatory detention statute to provide temporal limits on mandatory detention.
+Such a sweeping, categorical detention is not easily reconciled with the Supreme Court’s 2001 decision in Zadvydas v.
+Davis, which extended to immigration detention the due process limits that the Court has recognized on other forms of civil detention.
+In Demore v.
+Kim, decided just two years later, the Court rejected an as-applied due process challenge to the mandatory immigration detention statute.
+Throughout the past decade, lower courts have sought to reconcile Demore with Zadvydas.
+As of this writing, three circuit courts have avoided a constitutional problem with the mandatory detention statute by construing its ambiguous language to impose temporal limits on mandatory detention.
 However, they have not reached consensus on how to define these limits.
+One circuit has adopted a bright-line rule that detention beyond six months requires a bond hearing, while two others have adopted a reasonableness standard for determining when a hearing is required.